 These dresses were made using the Sugar n Spice pattern.
-It’s available in three sizes (so far!) on Pixie Faire, Etsy, You Can Make This, and also in the iCreateMarketplace.
+It’s available in three sizes (so far!) on Pixie Faire, Etsy, and You Can Make This.

 Each season you can use the same dress- just add a different overskirt!!
 Isn’t this Henry Glass fabric just perfect for dolls?
 Here I used the green and yellow dresses.
 But click HERE to see the Valentine version over a white dress.